kubernetes/website/docs/tasks/run-application/update-api-object-kubectl-patch.md

 ## Summary

-In this exercise, you `kubectl patch` to change the live configuration of a Deployment object.
+In this exercise, you used `kubectl patch` to change the live configuration of a Deployment object.
 You did not change the configuration file that you originally used to create the Deployment object.
 Other commands for updating API objects include [kubectl annotate](/docs/user-guide/kubectl/{{page.version}}/#annotate),